-Scotland County Schools is always accepting applications for Substitute Teaching, (does not accept any applications for substitute teaching the months of April, May and June), Child Nutrition Substitutes and Bus Drivers.† If anyone is interested in Substitute Teaching for Scotland County Schools, please contact Sara Wilkerson in the Human Resources Department at (910) 277-4459 ext.
+Scotland County Schools accepts applications for Substitute Teaching from July - March, (we do not accept any applications for substitute teaching the months of April, May and June), and is always accepting Child Nutrition Substitutes and Bus Drivers.† If anyone is interested in Substitute Teaching for Scotland County Schools, please contact Sara Wilkerson in the Human Resources Department at (910) 277-4459 ext.
 304 or if you are interested in being a Child Nutrition Substitute, please contact Richard Jacobs at (910) 277-4459 ext.
 337 or if you are interested in being a Bus Driver, please contact Gale McNeill at (910) 277-4355 ext.
 21.

 Our certified and classified vacancies are updated twice daily.
 If you have questions about vacancies, please feel free to contact the Department of Human Resources at 910-276-1138 x304.
 They will be happy to answer any questions you have about openings, the application process and licensure issues.